SigmaHQ/sigma-specification/sigmahq/sigmahq_specification.md

 ## Titles

-All SigmaHQ rules must titles must use title casing
+All SigmaHQ rule titles must use title casing

 Example: